Telefonica/toolium/README.md

 Toolium
 =======

-*toolium* is a python library for testing api, web and mobile applications using requests, selenium and appium tools
+*toolium* is a wrapper tool for testing api, web and mobile applications using requests, selenium and appium libraries

 Last version of this library can be installed with pip from internal artifactory:
 ```